Unity-Technologies/Graphics/com.unity.render-pipelines.universal/Documentation~/writing-shaders-urp-basic-unlit-structure.md

 The `RenderPipeline` tag in this Shader instructs Unity to use this SubShader block only when the project is using the Universal Render Pipeline.

-For more information on Tags, see [ShaderLab: SubShader Tags](https://docs.unity3d.com/Manual/SL-SubShaderTags.html).
+For more information on SubShader Tags, see [ShaderLab: SubShader Tags](https://docs.unity3d.com/Manual/SL-SubShaderTags.html).

 ### Pass block